EricMarkPaul/iLogicVaultSnippets/README.md

 Sample "Fishing Rod" files are from Inventor's Sample Files which can be found here </br>
 https://www.autodesk.com/support/technical/article/caas/tsarticles/ts/3gnm93P9sPAWE6vndk7fjq.html

-The only changes to these files were adding the rules to the rod assembly and creating copies of the reels to apply colors.
+The only changes to these files were adding the rules to the rod assembly, 2 new User Parameters, and creating copies of the reels to apply colors.
 The attached zip contains only these minor changes from the original Fishing_Rod.zip samples from Autodesk.